Confederate Monument in Louisville: Raleigh monument and Judge Thompson

-Muldoon constructed a similar monument, using original sculptures of Ferdinand Freiherr von Miller, in 1895 at the State Capitol grounds in Raleigh, North Carolina.
+Muldoon constructed a similar monument, using original sculptures by Ferdinand Freiherr von Miller, in 1895 at the State Capitol grounds in Raleigh, North Carolina.
 Constructed at a cost of $25,000, this monument was paid from a state appropriation rather than private donations.
 The utilization of the same statue design significantly reduced the cost of construction in Louisville.

 Research published in 1956 by Justus Bier, at the time Chair of the Department of Fine Arts at the University of Louisville, suggests one or both of the two lateral figures of both monuments were modeled by von Miller from photographs of W. R. Dicks, a Raleigh, North Carolina Confederate veteran.
 One of the uniforms was thought modeled from another Raleigh veteran, Thomas P. Devereux.
-The model for the infantryman of both monuments was believed to have been a photograph of Judge Reginald H Thompson of Louisville.
+The model for the infantryman of both monuments was believed to have been a photograph of Judge Reginald H. Thompson of Louisville.

 A Grand Master of Kentucky Masons, and Confederate veteran, Judge Thompson founded the Kentucky Children's Home and Newsboy's Home and Night School.
 He also took an active role with the Industrial School of Reform located across the street from the monument as well as the Masonic Widows and Orphans Home.
 During his funeral procession in 1899, those of all social classes and children from orphanages across the city of Louisville lined the streets to pay their respects.
 At the time of the dedication, it was reported that Judge Thompson's wife, Elizabeth, was chair of the association auxiliary committee.

 The Courier-Journal, in May 1895, wistfully described the top figure:

 J. M. Arnold who served with Thompson in the war for four years wrote in 1910 of his gallantry in the war and of his funeral: